radhakrishna-programmer/VPC-Terraform/README.md

-The above creates a VPC using Terraform
+The above code creates a VPC using Terraform